spatialos/UnrealGDK/SpatialGDK/Documentation/content/glossary.md

 ### Offloading

-Offloading is the new architecture that the SpatialOS GDK for Unreal provides to allocate the authority of specific [Actor groups]({{urlRoot}}/content/workers/offloading-concept#actor-groups) from the main Unreal server-worker instance to a different server-worker instance.
-By using offloading, you can save the resources of the main Unreal server-worker instance when you want to build richer game features.
+Offloading is when you allocate the [authority](#authority) over specific [Actor groups](#actor-groups) to a [server-worker instance](#worker-types-and-worker-instances) other than the main Unreal server-worker instance.
+For example, you could offload computationally expensive but latency-tolerant systems, such as advanced AI or large-scale background physics simulation, so that your main server-worker instance can run other systems at a larger scale.

 > **Find out more**
 >